RouhanifardLab/NeuronalEpitranscriptomePlasticity/README.md

 Here we present the results obtained by probing enzyme-dependent pseudouridylation using direct RNA sequencing to assess neuronal epitranscriptome plasticity.
 In this GitHub repository, you will find all the code used for the analysis/generation of figures.
 You can find all the files required to run the R script on [Dropbox](https://www.dropbox.com/scl/fo/u4od9iafjt336zeqkiqkl/h?rlkey=egwh2dbvdmve61xo8kj8mpmg1&dl=0).
 We recommend downloading the files from Dropbox and substituting the paths to those on your local machine.
-Due to the size of the data we're hosting fast5 raw data for the Direct libraries on on NIH NCBI SRA under the accession number [PRJNA1092333](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1092333) and the IVT libraries under the accession number [PRJNA947135](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA947135), related to the [panHumanIVT](https://github.com/RouhanifardLab/PanHumanIVT) project.
+Due to the size of the data we're hosting fastq raw data for the Direct libraries on on NIH NCBI SRA under the accession number [PRJNA1092333](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1092333) and the IVT libraries under the accession number [PRJNA947135](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA947135), related to the [panHumanIVT](https://github.com/RouhanifardLab/PanHumanIVT) project.
+We are happy to share the raw fast5 files: contact the Corresponding author listed in the paper for fast5 files, as these are not accepted by SRA anymore due to size.

 ## Summary